UjjwalKanthN/UjjwalKanthN.github.io/_pages/cv.md

   University at Buffalo (SUNY)  (Spring 23)

-  * Assisting with proctoring exams, managing grades, preparing homework, and solutions
+  * Assisted with proctoring exams, managing grades, preparing homework, and solutions
-  * Conduct office hours to meet and assist students with assignment and/or help them with conceptual issues considering the material covered in lectures.
+  * Conducted office hours to meet and assist students with assignment and/or help them with conceptual issues considering the material covered during lectures.

 Activities And Certifications
 ======